ptman/matrix-docs/free-matrix-server/README.md

 ## Free domain name

-Get one from [Freenom] for free or any other place you wish.
+Get one from [Freenom] or [DuckDNS] for free or any other place you wish.
 Freenom only gives free domains for a year.
 A Matrix server cannot be [migrated] from one domain to another, so you might want to get a longer-lived one.

 - https://tld-list.com/ - find cheap domains, look at renewal fees also
 - https://www.namecheap.com/promos/amazing98s/ - cheap first year